bplank/predmachlearn/README.md

 Predmachlearn assignment
 ========================

-To see the markdown, click here:
+To see the compiled markdown, see [my report](https://bplank.github.io/predmachlearn/).

 (install knitr package for RStudio to generate compiled markdown)